Margaret Hilda Harper: Early life and education

 Margaret Hilda Harper was born in Melbourne, Victoria, in 1879, the daughter of Rev. Andrew Harper and Agnes Marion Craig.
 Her mother died in 1885 when Margaret was only six years old.
 Through most of her life, she was raised by her aunts and housekeepers until her father had another child, Robert Rainy Harper, with his second wife, whom he married in 1892.
+Her uncle was Robert Harper, a prominent Melbourne businessman and member of parliament.

 Harper attended the Presbyterian Ladies' College, Melbourne, where her father was the principal.
 She then enrolled in the University of Melbourne where she began to study medicine in 1901.
 Harper was one of the recipients of the W. T. Mollison Scholarship, granted to matriculated students between the ages of seventeen and twenty one who are interested in studying foreign languages.
 She received the scholarship for studying Italian.
 Her father was then appointed to St. Andrew's College, a co-residential college within the University of Sydney.
 Margaret Harper transferred over to continue her study.
 She graduated in 1906 with two degrees, Bachelor of Medicine (M.B) and Master of Surgery (Ch.M).